Sunset Photography Tips to Capture Amazing Images

 Track the Sun to a Point of Interest

 Find an element that will provide interest to the photo, in addition to the setting sun.
-The Teton mountains are a stunning subject to photograph Grand Teton National Park.
+The Teton mountains are a stunning subject to photograph, and one of the best ways to experience the beauty of the park is by watching the sun set over those majestic peaks.

 Include Interesting Elements in the Composition